-Walking down the Mount Titlis cliff walk, you will be brought to the glacier cave.
+Walking down the Mount Titlis cliff walk, you will be brought to Mt Titlis glacier cave.
 Walk through a 150 metre-long dark corridor in a cave that is 20 metres below the surface of the glacier.

 This flyer is a chairlift that brings you from Mount Titlis’ mountain station to its glacier park.
 It sure reminded me of being in a theme park, except this is icy everywhere around. 😀

 Literally a snow-covered playground for the young and old.
-Everyone had so much fun with balancers, snake glisses, minibobs and snow tubing.
+Everyone had so much fun with balancers, snake glisses, minibobs and snow tubing that summer.